-Economists have recognized the potential of computers to enable large-scale distribution of consumer evaluations for some time (Avery, Resnick, and Zeckhauser 1999).
+Economists have recognised the potential of computers to enable large-scale distribution of consumer evaluations for some time (Avery et al., 1999).
 By reducing the cost of gathering and distributing information, the Internet facilitates social learning among a much broader peer group than has traditionally been possible.
 It enables lay reviewers to reach large audiences, a capability formerly restricted to professional reviewers.
 Consumer generated reviews now appear in a wide range of markets.
 For example, Yelp.com publishes customer reviews of local businesses, TripAdvisor.com publishes traveler reviews of hotels, Amazon.com publishes consumer reviews of products, and Netflix.com displays viewer ratings of movies.
 However, despite the theoretical potential of digital word-of-mouth to influence consumer choices, limited empirical evidence exists demonstrating its impact on purchasing decisions.
-In part this is due to the challenge of identifying causal effects of positive reviews on product demand.
-Products that receive positive reviews are ones that appeal to consumers, and these products would likely experience high sales even in the absence of positive reviews.
+In part this is due to the challenge of identifying causal effects of positive reviews are ones that appeal to consumers, and these products would likely experience high sales even in the absence of positive reviews.

 In this study we leverage a feature of the display system at Yelp.com to estimate the effect of positive Yelp ratings on restaurant customer flows.
 Yelp allows users to leave reviews of local businesses.
-When leaving a review, a user must assign a rating from one to five stars in whole star increments.
+As of July 2011, Yelp.com was the 34th most trafficked website in the United States and the 12th most trafficked website in the San Francisco area (the focus of our study), and its rank has been rising over time (Alexa Internet, 2011).
+When leaving a review on Yelp, a user must assign a rating from one to five stars in whole star increments.
 Yelp aggregates all reviews for a given business and displays the average rating prominently.
 However, when Yelp computes the average rating they round off to the nearest half star.
 Two restaurants that have similar average ratings can thus appear to be of very different quality.
 For example, a restaurant with an average rating of 3.24 displays a 3-star average rating while a restaurant with an average rating of 3.26 displays a 3.5-star average rating.